 For corporations, foundations, and philanthropists, IFIT is the key to engendering meaningful, responsible, and lasting peace and security in volatile regions.

-- 6. Form and cross-fertilise key networks of influence - 7.
-Host targeted outreach meetings in the country and abroad - Conduct interviews and curate opinion pieces in influential local and international media (TV, radio, print) in order to promote key ideas
+8. Conduct interviews and curate opinion pieces in influential local and international media (TV, radio, print) in order to promote key ideas

 These are developed through critical preparatory actions: